Hawaii Pacific Health Educator, Early Childhood - Rehab Services, Grants in Honolulu, Hawaii

 The Hawai‘i Pacific Health Research Institute (HPHRI) is dedicated to expanding our knowledge and investigation of the most advanced methods of health prevention in Hawai‘i.
 HPHRI researchers conduct more than 200 clinical trials within the Hawai‘i Pacific Health network of hospitals — Kapi'olani Medical Center for Women & Children, Pali Momi Medical Center, Straub Medical Center and Wilcox Medical Center.
 The Institute oversees an impressive array of research projects, covering areas such as oncology, cardiology, emergency medicine and neonatology.
 It manages a multi-million dollar budget and a dedicated staff that includes more than 25 clinical research coordinators and up to 75 physicians.
 Our studies assure patient safety in all aspects of research as they break new ground in the prevention, diagnosis and treatment of diseases.

-As the Early Childhood Educator, you will have the opportunity to oversee life-changing developmental services to children with special needs.
-You will be part of the team providing evaluations to determine eligibility for Early Intervention Services, collaborate with other team members to develop service plans that will help support each child's development, and provide services which will help their children to learn and develop.
-We are looking for someone who engages well with children, has excellent communication skills, an appreciation for family and life services and a commitment to delivering the highest quality health care to Hawai‘i’s people.
+As the Early Childhood Educator, you will have the opportunity to oversee life-changing rehabilitative and therapeutic services to children with disabilities.
+You will also provide educational programs for parents regarding all aspects of rehabilitation treatment and care.
+This includes designing, implementing and evaluating development plans to enhance the quality of life of children with disabilities through education, and promoting child growth and development.
+We are looking for someone who engages well with children, has excellent communication skills, an appreciation for family and life services and a commitment to creating a healthier Hawai‘i.

 Location: Hawaii Pacific Health, Honolulu, HI